The year 2020 marks twenty years since EASI founder William Coleman began to identify, value and develop ecological assets on private lands.

 “The Times article nailed it,” according to Coleman.

-In 2001 EPRI further acknowledged the success of this idea by awarding his team a coveted “Chauncey Award”, the company’s highest annual recognition (named for EPRI founder Chauncey Starr), for “evaluating, creating, and managing ecological assets linking improved environmental quality with private sector value.”
+In 2001 EPRI itself acknowledged the success of this idea by awarding Coleman and his team a coveted “Chauncey Award”, the company’s highest annual recognition (named for EPRI founder Chauncey Starr).
+The award was for “evaluating, creating, and managing ecological assets linking improved environmental quality with private sector value.”

-Coleman started EASI in 2014.
-Over the last six years the company has conducted more than thirty studies nationwide.
-Each project has confirmed that ecological asset value can deliver a combination of revenue, sales and tax-related values as well as long term ecological value by conserving those same rural properties in perpetuity.
+In 2015 Coleman founded EASI and began to focus exclusively on ecological asset identification, valuation and development.
+Over the last five years the company has conducted more than thirty studies nationwide.
+Each project has confirmed that ecological asset value can deliver a combination of land-based revenue, land sales and tax-related values, as well as long term ecological value by conserving those same rural properties for the long term.

-“Here, size doesn’t matter,” Coleman says.
-“Whether 10,000 acres in Florida ($125 million eco-asset value), 1400 acres near Olympia, Washington ($15M), or 65 acres on the San Francisco Bay ($40M), a property can leverage substantial value for its owner.
+“In this case, size doesn’t matter,” Coleman says.
+“Whether 10,000 acres in Florida ($125 million eco-asset value), 1400 acres near Olympia, Washington ($15M), or 65 acres on San Francisco Bay ($40M), a property can leverage substantial value for its owner.
 It’s more about location than size…that old real estate mantra.”

 Coleman believes that property eco-asset values will soon be a standard component of every land appraisal.
 “Highest and best use turns out to be about both economic and ecological value,” he says.
 “We’ve worked with the appraisers to show them how it’s done.
 The smart companies are already putting our concepts, methods and tools to work for their clients.”